Nordicphotos

 NordicPhotos is a collection of seven Nordic image collections, Tiofoto, Mira, Greatshots, IMS, Siluet, Nordic and the royalty free collection, Simply North.
-Together it is one of the largest image collection of Nordic imagery, with over 5 million images and 300 photographers.
+Together it is one of the largest image collections of Nordic imagery, with over 5 million images and 300 photographers.

 History

 NordicPhotos was founded in 2000 by Arnaldur Gauti Johnson, Kjartan Dagbjartsson, Hreinn Ágústsson and Thor Ólafsson with funding from The Icelandic New Business Venture Fund.
 In 2003 the company started expanding and has for the past years, strengthened its foundation when acquiring some of the most well known and respected picture agencies in Sweden.
 Companies with a history dating back more than 60 years.
 Today NordicPhotos has established itself as one of the leading picture agencies in the Nordic countries.

 NordicPhotos has offices in Reykjavík, Iceland, Stockholm, Sweden and Oslo, Norway and represents many image collections in the Nordic countries.